-The dominant influences of a Mediterranean home design is the architecture of Spain and Italy.
-“Mediterranean style house plans” is more of a umbrella term that embodies the likes of these architectural styles.
+The dominant influences of a Mediterranean architecture can be found in Spain and Italy.
+“Mediterranean style” is more of a umbrella term that embodies the likes of these architectural styles.
 Here we will briefly cover the family of Mediterranean house plans that include the Italian Renaissance, the Mission home plans, and the Spanish Eclectic style house plans.

 The Italian Renaissance, also referred to as the Tuscan style, have low-pitched roofs (usually hipped) typically covered by ceramic tiles.
 Other features include full-length first-story windows with radius top, wide overhanging eaves supported by decorative brackets, upper story windows usually smaller and less elaborate than the windows on the main level of this Mediterranean house plan.
 Common decorative details include quoins, pediment windows, classical door surrounds, molded cornices, and belt courses.
 Stucco or masonry walls are universal in the Mediterranean style.